GoogleChrome/web.dev/src/site/content/en/handbook/markup-post-codelab/index.md

   Learn how to create the Markdown for posts and codelabs on web.dev.
 ---

 This post is about how to set up a new post or codelab so it works correctly on web.dev.
-For guidelines about what to put _in_ your post, see the "[Content guidelines](/handbook/#content-guidelines)" section.
+For guidelines about what to put _in_ your post, see the [Content guidelines](/handbook/#content-guidelines) section.

 ## Get started
 1. Create a new branch of the web.dev repository.